 How do natural sunscreen alternatives work?

-They work the same way as chemical sunscreens, by absorbing a percentage of the sun’s UV radiation to prevent skin damage.
+They absorb a percentage of the sun’s UV radiation to prevent skin damage.

 These oils are different from SPF oils because they are natural oils pressed directly from plants without any inorganic filters that are present in physical sunscreen.

-Some of the higher SPF values of oils belong to olive oil and coconut oil with an SPF of 8, while castor oil and almond oil were around 6 and 5, respectively.
-Tamanu oil had an SPF of 11.2 and argan oil an SPF of 0.
-Shea butter has an SPF of 4.
+Some of the higher SPF values of oils belong to olive oil and coconut oil, with an SPF of 8, while castor oil and almond oil were around 6 and 5, respectively.

 Are natural sunscreens as effective as regular SPF?